i7/counterfeit-monkey/tools/README.md

 I have used these scripts on OS X 10.11.6 with the Bash shell, the system default Python 2.7.10 and three different glulx interpreters:

 - Git with CheapGlk (by far the fastest one)

 See https://github.com/DavidKinder/Git and https://github.com/erkyrath/cheapglk

 - Glulxe compiled with CheapGlk (and the VM_PROFILING compile time option for performance profiling with the profile.sh script)

 See https://github.com/erkyrath/glulxe
 I simply added the line ”#define VM_PROFILING 1” to the beginning of the glulxe.h header file before compiling.

-- Git compiled with RemGlk (for regression testing with RegTest) See https://github.com/erkyrath/remglk
+- Git compiled with RemGlk (for regression testing with RegTest)

+See https://github.com/erkyrath/remglk

 None of these are included here – you will have to compile them yourself and change the interpreter paths in the scripts accordingly.
-They will expect a Counterfeit Monkey.gblorb file in Counterfeit Monkey.materials/Release, and the profiling script will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder.
+They expect a Counterfeit Monkey.gblorb file in Counterfeit Monkey.materials/Release, and the profiling script will also look for gameinfo.dbg in the Counterfeit Monkey.inform/Build folder.

 ## Simple tests: test.sh and rebuild_transcripts.sh